We take responsibility for the green transition

 Part of a sustainable community

 CONCITO.
-Since 2019, we have been members of the green think tank CONCITO—the first law firm in Denmark to join.
-Our lawyers have provided pro bono advice to support the climate agenda.
+In 2019, we joined the green think tank CONCITO, becoming the first law firm in Denmark to do so.
+Our lawyers have provided pro bono counseling to the think tank, which works to strengthen the climate agenda.

 UN Global Compact.
-We have joined the UN Global Compact, the world's largest voluntary initiative for responsible business.
-The initiative sets a common framework for communicating companies' progress and commitment to responsible business conduct.
-This means that as a company, we commit to reporting annually on how we work with the UN Global Compact's 10 principles for responsible business conduct.
-These principles, which span human rights, labour rights, environment and anti-corruption, form a central foundation for our approach to responsible business.
+We have joined the UN Global Compact, the world’s largest voluntary initiative for responsible business.
+The initiative sets out a common framework for communicating companies’ progress and commitment to responsible business practices.
+This means that, as a firm, we are committed to reporting annually on how we implement the UN Global Compact’s 10 principles for responsible business conduct.
+These principles, which cover human rights, labour rights, the environment and anti-corruption, form a central foundation for our approach to responsible business conduct.

 Our annual Communication on Progress reports and CEO statements are available on the UN Global Compact website.

 Legal500 Green Ambassadors.
-The firm is included in Legal500 Green Ambassadors with several partner profiles.
-The guide identifies law firms and profiles globally that demonstrate contributions to the green transition, with a holistic focus on advising clients and firms' own sustainability practices and initiatives.
+The firm is listed in the Legal500 Green Ambassadors, featuring several prominent partner profiles.
+The guide highlights, on a global scale, which law firms and individuals have succeeded in demonstrating a contribution to the green transition.
+It takes a holistic approach to firms’ ESG commitment, i.e. both the advice provided to clients and the firms’ own ESG practices and initiatives.
 See more here.

 Collaboration with WWF World Wildlife Fund